 Britain: “NO DEAL!”

 So let’s reframe it.
-Just like we did with global warming climate change the climate crisis.
+Just like we did with global warming climate change.

 From this point on, let’s stop calling it a no-deal Brexit.
 Let’s call it a no-plan Brexit.
 Because let’s be honest: we have no idea what we’re doing, or what we’re getting into.